etleap/terraform-provider-etleap/docs/data-sources/pipeline.md

 Read-Only:

 - `connection_id` (String) The universally unique identifier for the source.
-- `file_name_filter` (String) Regular expression matching the names of the files to be processed by this pipeline. `fileNameFilter` or `paths` must be specified.
+- `file_name_filter` (String) Regular expression matching the names of the files to be processed by this pipeline.
+A single value for `paths` is required when `fileNameFilter` is specified.
+- `glob_pattern` (String) A glob pattern to be used as a path.
+Either `globPattern` or `paths` must be specified, but not both.
 - `latency_threshold` (Number) Notify if we can't extract for `x` hours.
 Setting it to `null` disables the notification.
 Defaults to `null`.
 - `low_watermark` (String) Timestamp of the earliest modified file that should be processed by the pipeline.
 Only the files modified after this timestamp will be processed.
 Format of the timestamp: 'yyyy-MM-dd'.
 - `new_file_behavior` (String) Specifies whether new files update, add to or replace existing files.
 See <a target="_blank" href="https://docs.etleap.com/docs/documentation/ZG9jOjI0NTQwNzI2-create-a-file-based-pipeline#update-method">the documentation</a> for more details. must be one of ["UPDATE", "APPEND", "REPLACE"]
 - `paths` (List of String) File or folder paths for the files to be extracted from the source.
-In the case when `fileNameFilter` is specified exactly one folder path must be given here.
+In the case when `fileNameFilter` is specified exactly one folder path must be given here. `paths` can't be used when a `globPattern` is specified.
 - `type` (String) must be one of ["FTP"]